 - 1. Appropriate number of fire extinguishers that are: - a.
 Inspected Annually by certified company - b.
 Inspected Monthly by a competent person internally - 2.
 First Aid requirements: - a.
 Fully stocked First Aid kit/station with proper supplies - b.
 Qualified First Aider in the vicinity of the Kit/Station on each shift - c.
 Appropriate means for transportation of an injured worker to a medical facility

-These plans must be available o that in the event of an emergency, all workplace parties are able to respond in an effective manner.
+These plans will be documented using the Site-Specific Safety Plan Template and must be available so that in the event of an emergency, all workplace parties are able to respond in an effective manner.